WebTales/rubedo/README.md

 Rubedo
 ======

+*Warning* : This branch is not suitable for production or test and may content some problems, like authentication broken...

 An open source PHP CMS, based on Zend Framework &amp; MongoDB : http://www.rubedo-project.org/

 Copyright (c) 2013, WebTales (http://www.webtales.fr/).